 Another issue I read and hear about is a hollow feeling to the reel.
 My guess is the reason is due to the Ci4+ carbon frame and side plates.
 Composite materials tend to telegraph vibration more than solid metal.
 The bonus of carbon is it won’t rust which is a huge bonus for salty areas.
 It’s up to you if this is a problem, it isn’t for me.

-If you are fishing in inshore saltwater the Chronarch G is a swift powerhouse of a reel.
-This is the perfect low-profile high geared reel to deliver top level performance.
+Choose Chronarch G if you are fishing in inshore saltwater, it’s a swift powerhouse of a reel.
+This is the perfect low-profile high geared reel to deliver top-level performance.
 Its excellent saltwater protection ensures you get a durable and reliable casting reel.
-While the packed in advanced features will put a smile on every saltwater enthusiasts face.
+Plus its advanced features will put a smile on every saltwater enthusiasts face.